-Who Can Vote at the Annual Meeting?
+Who May Vote?

-Only stockholders who owned our Common Stock or Preferred Stock at the close of business on April 19, 2022 are entitled to vote at the annual meeting.
-On this record date, there were 9,993,135 shares of our Common Stock outstanding and entitled to vote on the proposals submitted to our holders of Common Stock, and there were 335,273 shares of Preferred Stock outstanding and entitled to vote on the proposal submitted to the holders of our Preferred Stock.
+Only stockholders who owned our Common Stock or Preferred Stock at the close of business on April 20, 2023 will be entitled to vote at the annual meeting.
+On this record date, there were 12,539,189 shares of our Common Stock outstanding and entitled to vote on the proposals submitted to our holders of Common Stock, and there were 335,273 shares of Preferred Stock outstanding and entitled to vote on the proposal submitted to the holders of our Preferred Stock.